diaviloai/Onedebrid/currentsprint.md

 code state, verified by pulling the repo and reading files directly, not appended to informally.

-Build verification: project compiles cleanly as of Session 22's close, confirmed via GitHub Actions CI after the material-icons-core fix below (see "Session 22 — Build Failure & Fix").
-This confirmation was NOT present at the moment SearchScreen.kt was first pushed — see that section for what actually happened and why it matters for Session 23.
+Build verification: project compiles cleanly as of Session 23's close, confirmed via GitHub Actions CI on commit `d66318a3` ("update SettingsScreen.kt"), checked directly via the GitHub Actions API (`api.github.com/repos/diaviloai/Onedebrid/actions/runs`) — status `completed`, conclusion `success`.
+This is the fourth CI result checked this session; the first three (SearchScreen→NavGraph wiring succeeded cleanly, HomeScreen succeeded cleanly, but SettingsScreen.kt failed twice before succeeding) are detailed below in "Session 23 — Build Failures & Fixes," since the failure pattern itself is a real lesson for future sessions, not just a footnote.

 ## Package Structure